xyahh/UE4RuntimeTransformer/README.md

 This is a UE4 Plugin made using C++ and Blueprints in Unreal Engine 4.24.

+Plugin targeted for both :
+- Users that want to customize absolutely everything, from how the Gizmo looks like, to how it behaves and how it interacts with different objects
+- Users that just want to quickly implement a Gizmo System in their game without having to customize much!

 # Version 1.0

 Translation, Rotation, Scaling Available for Single & Multiple Objects.